-- Porches are framed with double 2x beams and 6x6 pressure treated posts unless otherwise specified in the prints. - Concrete porches will be poured as soon as the 1st floor deck is completed.
+- Porches are framed with boxed beams and 6x6 posts unless otherwise specified in the prints. - Concrete porches will be poured as soon as 1st floor exterior walls are complete.

 Safety Issues

 Installing the porch beams will require careful placement of ladders.
 Spotters should be used when working on ladders near the edges of the porch.